The Disturbing Truth Behind a Sardonic Grin

 A scary-looking grin.
 (CC0)

 Top Image: Detail of a Phoenician grinning mask, 4th century BC, found in a grave at San Sperate, Cagliari, Museo Archeologico Nazionale.
-Source: Carole Raddato/CC BY SA 2.0
+A possible example of a sardonic grin.
+Source: Carole Raddato/ CC BY SA 2.0

 Appendino, Giovanni, Mauro Ballero, et al. 2009.
 "Polyacetylenes from Sardinian Oenanthe fistulosa: A Molecular Clue to risus sardonicus."
 The American Chemical Society and American Society of Pharmacognosy.
 72.5. pp. 962-965.